ministryofjustice/security-guidance/intranet/acceptable-use.md

 IT helps you complete your tasks as efficiently and effectively as possible.
 Sometimes, you might need account details such as passwords to use the IT.
 Acceptable use means protecting this kind of information, too.

 Acceptable use can also vary according to context.
-For example, checking sensitive personal details might be perfectly normal within a secured office, but is not acceptable in a public space where anyone else might see those details.
+For example, checking sensitive personal details might be perfectly normal within a secured office, but is not acceptable in a public space where anyone else might access those details.

 ##Unacceptable use of MoJ IT